-Christchurch teen Armstrong is relishing his role in the Ferrari Driver Academy while competing with Prema in FIA F3
+Christchurch teen Armstrong is relishing his role in the Ferrari Driver Academy while competing with Prema in FIA F3.

-Rising through 102 the red zone

-When Marcus Armstrong was just eight years old he thought his shot at Formula 1 was over after finishing sixth in his debut kart race.
-The fast-paced New Zealander has come a long way since, and as a member of the Ferrari Driver Academy is battling for top honours in the all-new FIA Formula 3 Championship on grand prix weekends

-What was you first experience of motor sport competition like?
+TEXT JULIANNE CERASOLI Rising through the red zone When Marcus Armstrong was just eight years old he thought his shot at Formula 1 was over after finishing sixth in his debut kart race.
+The fast-paced New Zealander has come a long way since, and as a member of the Ferrari Driver Academy is battling for top honours in the all-new FIA Formula 3 Championship on grand prix weekends What was you first experience of motor sport competition like?

 I finished my first karting race in sixth place when I was eight years old.
-I got really grumpy and said 'I'm never gonna get to F1 now'.
+I got really grumpy and said 'l'm never gonna get to F1 now'.
 I don't remember saying it, but apparently I did!
 I was a massive Formula One fan.
 I used to watch F1 in the middle of the night with my dad.
 Kimi Räikkönen was my favourite driver and that's why my helmet looks like his 2007 design.
 I've had that same design since I was 10 years old.
 My dad was a big Michael Schumacher fan, so naturally I went against the grain and thought, 'this guy Räikkönen is giving Michael a hard time, so I'm gonna go for him'.
 Your progress in the junior ranks was different to other kids, as you were racing cars while in the middle of your karting career.
 Why was that?
+In New Zealand you can drive cars from a young age, so before I was racing at a world Do you think it helped you?